5. Loki – Thor (2011), The Avengers (2012)

 “Be careful how you speak to me, young man.
 I have lived ten of your lifetimes.
 I have eaten more salt than you have had rice in your life!”

-Shang-Chi’s immortal warlord-turned-supervillain father Wenwu wants his son to return as his heir to help him find a hidden mythical place and the portal it guards.
+Shang-Chi’s ruthless immortal warlord-turned-supervillain father Wenwu wants his son to return as the heir to his empire and to help him find the mythical village of Ta Lo and the dark portal that it guards.

 3. Thanos – Avengers: Infinity War (2018), Avengers: Endgame (2019)